 Are you wondering what is Iowa known for?
 While pigs, plains, and golden grains of corn come to mind, the Hawkeye State is known for much more than corn and pork.

 Yes, there is corn – lots of it.
-And there’s simply epic pork production going on at Iowa’s farms (this is the Midwest, after all).
-There are also historic attractions, interesting activities, and fun facts about Iowa as well as weird facts about Iowa.
+And there’s simply epic pork production at Iowa’s farms (this is the Midwest, after all).
+There are also historic attractions, interesting activities, and fun facts about Iowa, as well as weird facts about Iowa.

 From the south-central Iowa state capital of Des Moines to Mason City in the north, Iowa City in the east, and Sioux City in the northwest, the Midwestern state of Iowa sits between two navigable rivers…the Mississippi and Missouri Rivers.

 It’s the only state with that distinction.
-It’s a state bordered by Minnesota, Wisconsin, Illinois, Missouri, Nebraska, and South Dakota.
+Minnesota, Wisconsin, Illinois, Missouri, Nebraska, and South Dakota border it.

 If you thought you knew everything there was to know about Iowa (or that there was nothing to know about Iowa), keep reading to discover everything there is to know about the Hawkeye State.